 What do schoolie ravens eat, and where do they go when term is over?
 Australian ravens are problematic for many Perth schoolyards.
 They are super-smart animals that know how to undo backpack zips, open lunchboxes, and access bins.
 Their populations flourish around schools as they exploit discarded (or badly protected) play lunches and refuse.
 But what happens when term is over and students leave for holidays?
 Anecdotal stories suggest that these bullying birds head out into the neighbourhood where they cause havoc among small bird and reptile populations.
 This project will use a range of methods to find out what the birds are doing: following ravens using trackers, watching their exploitation of resources within schoolyards, and analysing their diet.
 Contact Trish Fleming

 Evolutionary Anatomy and Behaviour in Black Cockatoos.
 Three species of Black cockatoos are found in South West Western Australia.
 The endangered Carnaby’s cockatoo and Baudin’s cockatoo, and the vulnerable forest red-tailed black cockatoo.
 The three species overlap in their geographic ranges to some extent, and utilise parts of the Perth metropolitan area at various times of the year for both foraging and roosting.
 The selection of food items and biomechanics of feeding are known (to some extent) to be different between species, and various other differences between species behaviour has been noted.
 However, detailed comparative anatomy is lacking.
-This project will seek to undertake a detailed study of the link between form and function in this iconic group of birds, utilising detailed dissection, modern geometric morphometric methods and behavioural analysis.
+This project will undertake a detailed study of the link between form and function in this iconic group of birds, using detailed dissection, modern geometric morphometric methods and behavioural analysis.
 Contact Natalie Warburton

 Invertebrate Autotomy.
 Autotomy is a dramatic and extreme response to predation whereby organisms shed part of their body to avoid entrapment or predation.
 Although the benefit of autotomy is survival, the costs to locomotion, energy stores, mating ability and inter and intra specific competition are varied and less well-understood.
 This project will be a laboratory and field-based eco-physiology and behavioural ecology project that will aim to explore the energetic and behavioural costs of limb autotomy in a range of invertebrate taxa.
 Topics to be explored include: physiological effects of autotomy for taxon with leg specialisation, costs of autotomy with predation mode, physiological costs of autotomy at different ontogenetic stages (species with and without regeneration), the effect of autotomy on immune reaction (encapsulation of foreign bodies) and interaction between predators and prey that can both autotomise.
 Contact Bill Bateman